Nonparametric Estimation via Partial Derivatives

-For a high-order interaction $r$, the exponential term $(\log n)^{r-1}$ above makes the SS-ANOVA models impractical, which phenomenon is called the \emph{curse of interaction}.
+For a high-order interaction $r$, the exponential term $(\log n)^{r-1}$ in \eqref{eqn:convlin} introduces the \emph{curse of interaction} and makes the SS-ANOVA models impractical.
 Surprisingly, the result in \eqref{eqn:minaxhatfttprob} shows that incorporating gradient data mitigates the curse of interaction.
 For example, when $d-r\leq p\leq d-1$, the rate given by \eqref{eqn:minaxhatfttprob} becomes,

 This rate is identical to the minimax optimal rate for estimating a $(d-p)$-interaction model without gradient information \citep{lin2000tensor}.
-When increasing $p$ types of gradient data to $(p+1)$ types, the rate given by \eqref{eqn:nlognd-p} is accelerated at the order of $(\log n)^{-\frac{2m}{2m+1}}$, where $p\geq d-r$ and $p+1\leq d-1$.
-Moreover, when $p=d-1$, the rate given by \eqref{eqn:nlognd-p} is $n^{-\frac{2m}{2m+1}}$, which coincides with the optimal rate for estimating additive models without gradient information \citep{stone1985additive}.
+When increasing $p$ types of gradient data to $(p+1)$ types, the rate given by \eqref{eqn:nlognd-p} accelerates at the order of $(\log n)^{-2m/(2m+1)}$, where $p\geq d-r$ and $p+1\leq d-1$.
+Moreover, when $p=d-1$, the rate given by \eqref{eqn:nlognd-p} is $n^{-2m/(2m+1)}$, which coincides with the optimal rate for estimating additive models without gradient information \citep{stone1985additive}.
 The result in \eqref{eqn:minaxhatfttprob} indicates a phase transition from $0\leq p<d$ to $p=d$.
 Specifically, the rate with full gradient $p=d$ is further improved compared to that with $p\leq d-1$.
 We also note that when the SS-ANOVA models have full interaction with $r=d$, the result in \eqref{eqn:minaxhatfttprob} yields the special result in \eqref{eqn:minimaxraternnrd}.

-Second, in the case of estimating functions with derivatives, \cite{hall2007nonparametric} pioneered in proposing a regression-kernel method for incorporating various derivative data under random design and i.i.d. errors. \cite{hall2007nonparametric} proved that when the derivative data are first-order partial derivatives (i.e., mixed gradient), their estimator achieves the rate $n^{-\frac{2m}{2m+d-1}}$ (e.g., their Theorem 3), which converges \emph{slower} than the optimal rate given by \eqref{eqn:minaxhatfttprob} when $d\geq 2$ and has the curse of dimensionality when $d$ is large.
-Our new result in \eqref{eqn:minaxhatfttprob} shows that gradient information is useful for the scalability of nonparametric modeling in high dimensions when employing the SS-ANOVA models.
+Secondly, in the case of estimating functions using derivatives, \citet{hall2007nonparametric} pioneered the proposal of a regression-kernel method for incorporating derivative data under random design and i.i.d. errors. \cite{hall2007nonparametric} proved that with first-order partial derivatives, their estimator achieves the rate $n^{-2m/(2m+d-1)}$ for general Hölder spaces (e.g., their Theorem 3).
+This rate converges \emph{slower} than the rate given by \eqref{eqn:minaxhatfttprob} when $d \geq 2$, and it suffers from the curse of dimensionality when $d$ is large.
+In contrast, our work, employing a reproducing-kernel approach within the function space of SS-ANOVA models, a subspace of Hölder spaces characterized by a tensor-product structure, achieves the \emph{improved} convergence rate in \eqref{eqn:minaxhatfttprob}.
+This new result shows the practical value of gradient information in enhancing the scalability of nonparametric modeling, especially in high-dimensional settings typical of SS-ANOVA models.